-Add the drained chickpeas, water, olive oil and juice from the 1/2 lemon to the bowl of a small food process and pulse until well blended.
+Add the drained chickpeas, water, olive oil and juice from the 1/2 lemon to the bowl of a small food processor and pulse until well blended.

-Add the toasted garlic, parsley, cumin and 1/2 teaspoon of salt.
+Add the toasted garlic, parsley, cumin, paprika and 1 teaspoon of kosher salt.
 Puree until smooth.
-Taste the hummus and add more salt and/or more cumin, if desired.
+Taste the hummus and add more salt if desired.